2021 GC Survey Report on In-House Legal Department Values

 How can general counsels be proactive in formalizing their values?
 Legal leaders should create written mission statements aligning with company and departmental goals.
 These mission statements provide clarity during times of uncertainty, keeping values top-of-mind during unanticipated challenges to the organization and its corporate objectives.
 A mission statement articulates the legal team's values and reaffirms in-house counsel's commitment to their roles.

 As GCs remain steadfast as the conscience of the enterprise, they are also looking to build a better understanding of the values they seek to uphold, by focusing on their mission and scrutinizing their selection of partners to help achieve their goals.
-That's why an overwhelming 86% agree having a legal department core set of values makes it easier to navigate the challenges impacting the company as a direct result of the COVID-19 pandemic.
+That's why an overwhelming 86% agree having a core set of in-house legal department goals and objectives makes it easier to navigate the challenges impacting the company as a direct result of the COVID-19 pandemic.

 Drive Company Values

 Being the conscience of the company is a role GCs take very seriously.
 The fact that 85% of GCs believe the legal team should be the primary driver of company values is a clear reflection of that responsibility.
 GCs should build a team that lives company values while providing high quality legal expertise.

 While most GCs (90%) believe they give lawyers within their legal department a clear sense of the department's mission, many are not codifying these values into a clear mission statement.
 A full 40% of GCs admit they lack a legal department mission statement reinforcing their commitment to their values and roles.